Coronavirus: children's dental services update

 - periodontal (gum) problems

-- extensive tooth erosion
+- extensive tooth surface loss (eg erosion)

 - phobias (where other treatment attempts have failed).